aws/aws-cdk/design/construct-tree.md

 In this scenario, these are some details that are not intuitive without diving deeper:

-> What resources does the AutoScalingGroup construct contain? the VPC construct?
+>1.
+What resources does the AutoScalingGroup construct contain? the VPC construct? etc.

-> What properties were the resources initialized with?
+>2.
+What properties were the resources initialized with?
 Can they be changed?

-> Is the relationship between these constructs captured in the cloud assembly correctly?
+>3.
+Is the relationship between these constructs captured in the cloud assembly correctly?

 When deployments fail, or provisioned resources don’t hold the properties that one might expect, developers can’t figure out what properties that resources such as `NatGateway, AutoScalingGroup, Subnets, Route Tables` were configured with without dropping into the generated CloudFormation template.
 It can take a good amount of clicking and digging before developers can figure out what happened and almost certainly needs them to get away from their favourite IDE and switch context to find out.